Compute

 Minimum Permissions Required by UCS

-Services on Huawei Cloud are interdependent, and UCS depends on other cloud services to implement some functions, such as image repository and domain name resolution.
-The preceding four system policies are often used together with roles or policies of other cloud services for refined permission granting.
+Services on Huawei Cloud are interdependent, and UCS depends on other cloud services to implement some functions (such as image repository and domain name resolution).
+The preceding four system policies are often used together with the roles or policies of other cloud services for refined permission granting.
 When granting permissions to IAM users, the administrator must comply with the principle of least privilege.
-Table 1 lists the minimum permissions required by the administrator, operation, and read-only permissions of each UCS function.
+Table 1 lists the minimum permissions required by the Admin, Operator, and Viewer roles to use each UCS function.

-• For the first login of your Huawei Cloud account to the UCS console, you need to grant permissions to the account.
-Then UCS will create an agency named ucs_admin_trust for you in IAM.
+• If your Huawei Cloud account is used to log in to the UCS console for the first time, you need to grant permissions to the account.
+Then, UCS will create an agency named ucs_admin_trust for you in IAM.
 Do not delete or modify the agency.

 • If the user group of an IAM user is not granted any permissions, you cannot access the UCS console.
-See Table 1.
+Grant permissions by referring to Table 1.

 Permission Type